revou-fundamental-course/26-jun-23-georgejusen/readme.md

 ## ⚠️ Warning

-**Do not copy this source code!**

-Copying and using someone else's code without permission is a violation of ethics and copyright.
-Please refrain from such actions.

 If you need a reference or want to learn how this code works, it is recommended to read and understand the code, and then rewrite it according to your needs.